4rg0n/songs-of-syx-mod-example/doc/howto/add_ui_element.md

 }
 ```

-Now you can do something similiar for accessing stuff in the games UI.
+Now you can do something similar for accessing stuff in the game UI.
 In this case a `Singleton` pattern fits better than static methods.
-It gives more flexibility in the future.
-The code actually looks a lot, but is basically just 3 methods repeated 3 times.
-One method for each of the 3 top panels.
+It'll give more flexibility in the future.
+The code actually looks a lot, but is basically just three methods repeated three times.
+One method for each of the three top panels.

 ```java
 @RequiredArgsConstructor(access = AccessLevel.PRIVATE)